 After finding the prop Kevin volunteered to help us pick out some gear at the local dive shop.
 I already had a vest and regulator but needed a good mask, fins, and tank.
 The plan was to get me outfitted enough to re-install the prop and dive the boat myself should anything else come up.
 While at the dive shop I asked about a dive compressor for the boat- we don’t want to be in an amazing dive spot hundreds of miles from the nearest dive shop and have empty tanks.
 The owner of the shop Jack just happened to know a guy with a used compressor for sale.

 I called Tony about the compressor and we immediately struck up a conversation.
 The next day Tony dropped by the boat to give me a ride to check out the compressor.
 It turns out that he cruised around on a Mason 63 for a few years but had since sold his boat.
 He now lives in a huge house on top of the hills overlooking Sausalito with an incredible view.
 Even more incredible was that Tony had a basement full of treasures for any sailor.
 We’re talking fishing gear, diving gear, halyards, chain, sheets, and so on.
 You name it and there’s a good chance that it was in Tony’s basement.
 With my arms full of gear I felt like a kid in a candy store.
 Tony graciously offered us the use of his spare Jeep Grand Cherokee to run errands.
 He obviously understood the value of a car to a couple of cruisers new to the area.
+We also spoke about his slick wheels and how awesome it would be to drive around in them.
+His love for Jeep was also quite evident when we talked, as he knew almost everything there is to know about them, including vague, slightly technical stuff that only car fanatics would know, like which ones are the best subwoofers for jeep wrangler or a cherokee.
+It was fun learning all this new stuff!

 For the past few days we’ve cruised around San Francisco in Tony’s Jeep.
 We drove to In-And-Out for burgers, the Mission District for ice cream, and Golden Gate Park for a hike.
 We even got take out Thai food just like home.
 The Sausalito Art Festival was in full swing over Labor Day weekend so we decided to drop by on Saturday.
 It turns out that the English Beat was playing.
 Anyone remember “Mirror in the Bathroom”?